 One of the most common reasons a person quits a training programme is boredom.
 Having a treadmill with a range of programmes will help keep each workout fresh and varied.
 Being able to customize a programme to your specific needs is also a great feature.
 Another consideration is the science behind the programmes.
 Manufacturers of quality treadmills do a lot of research into making sure the programmes are safe and effective.

 This is a way of storing data for individual users and ideal for families and workout partners.
-The treadmill will remember your workouts and you can basically build up a database of workout information and create custom workouts based on your personal preferences and goals.
+The treadmill will remember your workouts and you can basically build up a database of workout information.
+It then creates custom workouts based on your personal preferences and goals.
 It will even allow you to compete against yourself.

 Ease of Use

-If things are complicated you will only get frustrated or intimidated and if that’s the case you will never use the equipment.
+Complications will only get frustrated or intimidated and if thats the case you will never use the equipment.

 This is a special type of programme that consists of training periods of high intensity combined with periods of low intensity.
 It is a very effective means of increasing fitness levels quickly.
 They also make a workout pass swiftly.

-There are a number of different interval programmes available but you should be looking for a treadmill that allows you to easily adjust each intensity period simply and quickly.
-Once set up the treadmill takes over from there but you should also be able to interrupt and change the intensity at any point in the programme if you need to.
+There are a number of different interval programmes available.
+However, you should be looking for a treadmill that allows you to easily adjust each intensity period simply and quickly.
+Once set up the treadmill takes over from there.
+But you should also be able to interrupt and change the intensity at any point in the programme if you need to.

 This is a great way for anyone to measure his or her progress and for the more serious exerciser a great motivational tool.
-It is essentially a pre-set programme based on a scientific set of principals that ‘tests’ your fitness level at any given time.
-The programme is based on heart rate, distance and speed etc. Research has shown that the second biggest reason people quit an exercise programme is lack of results.
+It is essentially a pre-set programme based on a scientific set of principals that tests your fitness level at any given time.
+Based on heart rate programmes.
+Distance and speed etc. Research has shown that the second biggest reason people quit an exercise programme is lack of results.
 Doing a fitness test on a periodic basis will help you see your progress.

 Safety and Maintenance

-Running and walking on a moving piece of exercise equipment is very effective and simple, but for the raw beginner it can also feel unsafe and fraught with quality issues if you don’t choose wisely.
+Running and walking on a moving piece of exercise equipment is very effective.
+Simple, but for the raw beginner it can also feel unsafe and fraught with quality issues if you dont choose wisely.

-A treadmill will always require a little maintenance, after all a treadmill is a mechanical and electronic piece of moving exercise equipment.
+A treadmill will always require a little maintenance.
+After all a treadmill is a mechanical and electronic piece of moving exercise equipment.
 However on a quality treadmill the maintenance should be minimal.
 Once set up you should not be centring the belt or lubricating the running deck after every workout.
 A well- designed unit should take in normal wear and tear.
-Ask the salesman what is required.
+Ask the salesman what the requirements are.
 Some treadmills have reversible running decks.
-This means that if normal wear and tear takes it course on the running surface the deck can be flipped over, basically doubling the life of the running deck.
+This means that if normal wear and tear takes it course on the running surface the deck is flippable. basically doubling the life of the running deck.
 This is something that can be done by a competent owner but it is always worth asking the store what they will charge to do it professionally.
 If you have bought quality, professional gym equipment then it may be worth paying that extra to get a professional to look after it.
 However on a quality treadmill this is something that will not be require for many years.

 Today treadmill warranties are almost used as a marketing tool.
 Companies now compete to offer longer and more comprehensive warranties.
 This is all well and good as long as the manufacturer is still in business in 10 years time.
 You have of course got to make sure that the treadmill has a good warranty but if you buy a treadmill from a manufacturer with a history and a brand name then you are half way there.
 At minimum the treadmill should have a 3 year motor warranty, 1 year electronics and 1-2 year labour cover.
 As with everything else and this is probably more so with a treadmill, you get what you pay for.
 A treadmill has to take an enormous amount of punishment compared to other fitness equipment.
 For anyone who has regularly visited a health club they have probably found that the one piece of equipment that is out of order more than any other is the treadmill.
 Therefore the better the quality the less likely you will need to use your warranty.

-Equally as important, does the dealers from whom you are purchasing the exercise equipment, have their own service staff that are trained and authorised by the manufacturer to service your fitness equipment.
+Equally as important, does the dealers from whom you are purchasing the exercise equipment.
+Have their own service staff trained and authorised by the manufacturer to service your fitness equipment.
 At Fitness Options we have our own dedicated service engineers who have years of experience.